 Causes of infertility in men

-How do we uncover the cause of infertility in men
+How we uncover the cause of infertility

 After the initial interview, we recommend tests which confirm or rule out the cause of infertility on your side.
 The problems with getting pregnant are, in most cases today due to a combination of negative factors on the part of women and men.